opral/monorepo/documentation/sdk/sveltekit.md

 ## Usage

-Wherever you want to output a message, you can use the [inlang-function](/documentation/sdk/usage#inlang-function) function.
+Wherever you want to output a message, you can use the [inlang-function](/documentation/sdk/usage#inlang-function).

 ```svelte
 <script>